 Domain and Page Authority

-Page Authority is similar, but instead represents the authority of a single web page, as opposed to entire website under one domain name.
+Page Authority is similar, but instead represents the authority of a single web page, as opposed to an entire website under one domain name.

 Moz Open Site Explorer

-It would make logical sense that a website such as (the made up) “www.amazingseotips.co.uk” might link to Moz.com, because they are within the same industry, and share similar information with their readers.
+It would make logical sense that a website such as (the made-up) “www.amazingseotips.co.uk” might link to Moz.com, because they are within the same industry, and share similar information with their readers.

 However, a website such as “www.simplerecipes.com” linking to en masse to “www.amazingseotips.co.uk” might grab Google’s attention for the wrong reasons, as it’s likely those links may be part of a black hat link building campaign.

-Today, backlinks need to be earned, while links which require very little effort to obtain, such as those on low-quality article directories and content mills, do little or nothing to benefit your link-building campaign.
+Today, backlinks need to be earned, while links that require very little effort to obtain, such as those on low-quality article directories and content mills, do little or nothing to benefit your link-building campaign.
 In fact, such links can even harm your website’s reputation.

 On a final note, never buy links, lest you risk having your website being de-indexed altogether.